 Developments in the coronavirus pandemic are changing rapidly.
 We’re working to track the latest California data.
 Find updates here.

-Here is a look at what the state has and needs for its continued response, as well as a breakdown of testing, and data of positive cases by age, gender and ethnicity, which shows that the virus has taken a disproportionate toll on communities of color.
+Here is a look at the toll the pandemic has taken on Californians.
+Included; a breakdown of testing and positive cases by age, gender and ethnicity, which shows that the virus has taken a disproportionate toll on communities of color.

 This dashboard will be updated regularly with confirmed data from the state’s department of public health and the governor’s office.